 Cecil College is a member of the State of Maryland's College Collaboration for Student Veterans.
 Every effort is made to ensure the educational success of our returning Veterans, including their recruitment, successful transition to higher education, retention and eventual graduation.

 Through the Office of Student Life and the VA Certifying Officials, the College offers the following resources and programs:

-- A Veteran Student Club provides programs specific to the needs of Veteran students and service members.
-For questions involving club opportunities, please email email@example.com
+- The Student Veteran Club provides programs specific to the needs of veteran students and service members.
+For questions involving club opportunities, please email firstname.lastname@example.org.

 - Campus Support Services

 - Veterans have access to individual academic tutors through the Math Lab and the Writing Center to assist them in achieving academic goals.

 - Veterans can meet the College's VA Certifying Officials to ensure that they receive the maximum level of benefits available to them.

 Checklist for Benefits (Chapter 33 / Post 9/11 GI Bill®)